saharbagheri/DADAcore16S_single-read/README.md

 Finally for combining the annotation results from Vsearch and DADA2, we prioritized annotations from VSEARCH over those from the DADA2 RDP classification.
 This approach ensures a comprehensive and accurate taxonomy assignment by leveraging the strengths of multiple databases and methodologies.

+As a summary, taxonomy is assigned using a hierarchical strategy prioritizing VSEARCH-GTDB, followed by VSEARCH with a field-specific database, then DADA2-GTDB, and finally DADA2 with the field-specific database.
+Species-level gaps in VSEARCH assignments (NA assigned by VSEARCH) are supplemented using DADA2 classifications.
 <br>

 ## Overview